Division of Safety of Dams

 and specifications for the design of dams and oversee their construction

-to insure compliance with the approved plans and specifications.
+to ensure compliance with the approved plans and specifications.
 Reviews

 include site geology, seismic setting, site investigations, construction